MicrosoftDocs/WSL/WSL/install.md

 If you're running an older build, or just prefer not to use the install command and would like step-by-step directions, see **[WSL manual installation steps for older versions](./install-manual.md)**.

-If you're running an older build, or just prefer not to use the install command and would like step-by-step directions, see **[WSL manual installation steps for older versions](./install-manual.md)**.

 The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for files to de-compress and be stored on your machine.
 All future launches should take less than a second.